Home breadcrumb back arrow Back to All Blog

 Confusion between these three dates is where a significant number of contract disputes begin.

-The Cornell Legal Information Institute defines the effective date as the date when a contract “takes effect or becomes operative and enforceable.”
-It explicitly notes that this may or may not match the signing date.
+Even legal experts, like those at the Cornell Legal Information Institute, point out that the effective date is when a contract “takes effect or becomes operative and enforceable,” and that's not always the same as the signing date.

 Most contracts don’t spell this out clearly enough.
 When they don’t, courts generally default to the execution date as the effective date.